MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMSiteRole.md

 ## DESCRIPTION

+Uninstalls a site system role from a site system server.

+## EXAMPLES

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.
 > The examples in this article use the site name **XYZ**.
 For more information, see the